Dmedina20/dubbyblog/README.md

-# Next.js & NextUI Template
+# Dub.co Clone

-This is a template for creating applications using Next.js 13 (app directory) and NextUI (v2).
+This is a clone of the Dub.co website's blog page by Daniel Medina

-## Technologies Used
+## Technologies I Used:

 - [Next.js 13](https://nextjs.org/docs/getting-started)
 - [NextUI v2](https://nextui.org/)